-Since the below report, we have visited Celestino Ristorante on numerous occasions, and it has almost never disappointed – only one bad dish in all our ordering.
-I have upped the rating to a 4.3 out of 5 from the 3.7 I originally gave it.
+Since the below report, we have visited Celestino Ristorante on numerous occasions, and it has rarely disappointed – only one bad dish in all our ordering.
+I have upped the rating to a 4.3 out of 5 from the 3.7 I initially gave it.

-Some of our favorite disheds include a Risotto all’Aceto Balsamico Invecchiato e Rosmarino (Risotto with aged Balsamic Vinegar and Rosemary) for $14, Filet mignon with Barolo Wine with Timball of Roasted Potatoes ($23.50) and the seafood risotto with lobster sauce (if it’s not on the menu, they will make it for you).
+Some of our favorite dishes include a Risotto all’Aceto Balsamico Invecchiato e Rosmarino (Risotto with aged Balsamic Vinegar and Rosemary) for $14, Filet mignon with Barolo Wine with Timbale of Roasted Potatoes ($23.50) and the seafood risotto with lobster sauce (if it’s not on the menu, they will make it for you).

 (from 2012) On nice nights (which is just about any night in Pasadena), I recommend sitting at their outdoor patio.
 It is less noisy than the main dining room (although I like the vibe in there with its open kitchen.
 Celestino Ristorante remains one of our favorites!